* For Momma Fish *

-And as I bit into the first of that year’s fresh-filleted, carefully seasoned, lightly breaded, deep-fried, flaky-white, mouth-wateringly delicious Yellow-Perch flesh, I felt sure that I had to agree.
+And as I bit into the first of that year’s fresh-filleted, carefully seasoned, lightly breaded, deep-fried, flaky-white Yellow-Perch flesh, I felt sure that I had to agree.

 “Mmm-mmm!”
 I exclaimed happily, double dipping in the tartar sauce and exchanging broad grins with my Dad.
-“I like fresh fish!”
+“I love fresh fish!”

 To rent a dedication line or to comment, write to Dr. X at email@example.com or to Dr. Why at firstname.lastname@example.org.